BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 These labelling and detection features can also be useful for:

 - Invoices: merchant software like BTCPay can use labels to match incoming payments with invoices.
-This is required because on-chain addresses themselves cannot be predicted on used to make the mapping
+This is required because on-chain addresses themselves cannot be pre-generated or mapped with invoices in advance
-- Static deposit addresses for exchanges: Users looking to deposit bitcoin at exchanges may get confused when they see changing/different deposit addresses.
-Exchanges can now share static addresses with users; this will keep deposit addresses the same while allowing the exchange to map deposit transactions to users
+- Static deposit addresses for exchanges: Users looking to deposit bitcoin at exchanges may get confused when they see changing deposit addresses.
+Exchanges can now share static addresses with users, keeping deposit addresses the same while allowing the exchange to map deposit transactions to users

 ### Contacts

-Contacts are another feature that are greatly improved with BIP-352.
-Since users can safely use the same silent payment address for multiple payments, it is natural for them to want to store these for future use.
+Silent payments (along with bolt-12) present a great opportunity to centre payments UX in terms of people instead of addresses, something that was not advisable before due to issues with on-chain address reuse.
+Since senders can safely use the same silent payment address for multiple payments, it is natural for them to want to store these for future use.
 Contacts are a great way to store them in terms that users can intuit: names and faces/images.
-The Contacts page here provides good guidance about the topic.
+The [contacts](/guide/daily-spending-wallet/contacts/) page here provides good guidance about the topic.

-Labels help Contacts in another interesting way by enabling ‘sender contacts’ where the user can create Contacts for parties they only receive bitcoin from.
-This is accomplished by adding a different label for every contact.
+With labels and static addresses, the receiver can create contacts for parties they only receive bitcoin from, such as employers or customers.
+This will be useful for tracking payments from specific senders as needed.

 {% include image-gallery.html pages = page.images_contacts %}

-Overall, Silent payments present a great opportunity to start basing payments UX in terms of people instead of addresses, and applications.

 {% include tip/recommendation.html %}

-Wallets should create an in-app contact list and avoid storing bitcoin payment information in the operating system’s default contact list since it cannot guarantee its safety for data breaches or phone hacks.
+Wallets should be very careful in safeguarding label & contact information on behalf of their users since it can be used by third parties to surveillance.
+For eg: create an in-app contact list and avoid storing bitcoin payment information in the operating system’s default contact list.

 {% include tip/close.html %}